faisalkhan131a/Bash-Scripting/Application Monitoring Script/About.md

 In the end, output of all 7 iterations (all 7 $count variables) is added via arithmatic operation and the result is stored within the $last_week_usage variable.

-This concules the task of Block-2.
+This concludes tasks of Block-2.

 # NEED TO ADD A FEW LINES REGARDING THE USE OF AI IN THIS SCRIPT AND HOW THEY HELPED ME